FirestormViewer/phoenix-firestorm/README.md

     ```
 - Just reconfigure with --kdu and recompile.

-# Forked from Firestorm

-**[Firestorm](https://www.firestormviewer.org/) is a free client for 3D virtual worlds such as Second Life and various OpenSim worlds where users can create, connect and chat with others from around the world.** This repository contains the official source code for the Firestorm viewer.

 ## Open Source

 Firestorm is a third party viewer derived from the official [Second Life](https://github.com/secondlife/viewer) client.
 The client codebase has been open source since 2007 and is available under the LGPL license.